marlonsecundo/readme-react/README.md

 - **pages/** -> a view/screen with a group of components/
   - example-screen
     - **components/** -> components **only** that remains in that especific page
-- **services/** -> the application logic stays here, dont code application logic inside of views.
+- **services/** -> the application logic stays here, don't code application logic inside of views.
 - **styles/** -> styles variables
 - **store/** -> state managment